-This, as the name implies, is to relax in the sun and entertain.
-They are not for heavy exercise.
+This, as the name implies, is to relax in the sun and for entertainment.
+It is not ideal for heavy exercise.
 But that’s good, because that’s not the purpose.
 A recreational pool can be any type of shape like a kidney, square or round.
-You can even equip it with all the accessories, like a waterfall.
+You can even equip it with different accessories, like a waterfall.

 Above Ground Pool